DevBrianKE/Wk3-Code-Challenge/README.md

 ## Feedback

 Feedback and suggestions for improvement are always welcome.
-Feel free to reach out to me via mattermost with any insights or questions.
+Feel free to reach out to me via [Your Email] with any insights or questions.